Skip to content

 Streaming service bundles are becoming more common and will likely keep growing in popularity.
 Why?
 Firstly, they provide more flexibility and variety to the consumer while also being much more cost-effective.
 Secondly, bundling is effective at reducing churn, as it minimizes the common practice of canceling a subscription for a service upon finishing a particular show.
 Finally, bundling helps streaming services offset the rising cost of content, as they can effectively offer more content to subscribers without needing to purchase it themselves.

-– Former Senior Manager, The Walt Disney Company | Expert Transcript
+– Former Director of Product Management at Walt Disney Company | Expert Call

 Profitability Over Subscribers